-The most effective classrooms set students up for success by building strong relationships, taking an instructional approach to behavior and social-emotional learning, and arranging the environment to maximize learning and minimize challenging behaviors.
-The most effective teachers, set up effective classrooms and then engage in ongoing self-reflection to ensure continued success and continual improvement.
-This course explores what it takes to build classroom communities that support ALL students, providing practical tools to plan, or improve your classroom.
+The most effective classrooms set students up for success by building strong relationships, taking an instructional approach to behavior and social-emotional learning, and arranging the environment to maximize learning while minimizing challenging behaviors.
+Effective teachers establish strong classroom systems and engage in ongoing self-reflection to ensure continued success and improvement.
+This course explores what it takes to build classroom communities that support all students and provides practical tools to plan or enhance your classroom environment.

 Intended Audiences